hindman/optopus/README.md

-Finally, to reiterate a point noted above, the configuration syntax is not primarily literal help text: for example, the blocks of regular text (marked by triple back-quotes above) will still be paragraph-wrapped to proper width by Optopus, while preserving the intended indentation level.
+Finally, to reiterate a point noted above, the configuration syntax is not primarily literal help text: for example, the blocks of regular text (marked by triple back-quotes above) will still be paragraph-wrapped to proper width by Argle, while preserving the intended indentation level.
 And of course, that wrapping behavior can be turned off globally, by section, or at the level of individual text blocks, if needed.